3 Steps to Being Assertive in a Relationship

 His words caused fights… He was always telling others what to do!

-In a restaurant, Bill got in a fight with another customer.
+In a restaurant, Bill got into a fight with another customer.
 He ended up with a bloody nose!

 Bill got mad at the housekeeper.
 She quit!